laro/Cilia/5 Comparison/3 Cpp2.md

     - `for words do (word) { ...; }`

 In Cpp2 `int` and `42` are typically 32 bit wide, not 64 bit.
+Is there really no range operator and no classical for-loop in Cpp2?